svaksha/jna/ari/2016-04-aceconf-import-julia.md

 # Biography
 {{*Anything else you'd like the program committee to know when making their selection: your past speaking experience, open source community experience, etc.*}}

 [SVAKSHA](http://svaksha.com/pages/Bio) is a Foss contributor who has spoken at coding camps and technical conferences like [Pycon-CA](http://2012.pycon.ca/talk/29).
-Her [Bootstrapping your Foss journey with Julia](http://nbviewer.ipython.org/github/svaksha/ira/blob/master/2015-07-fsmkcamp/00_index.ipynb) talk at FSMK-Camp was very well received and rated as "worth it / [higher standard](http://harikavreddy.blogspot.in/2015/07/i-always-wanted-my-holidays-to-be.html)" by the student attendees.
+Recently, her [Bootstrapping your Foss journey with Julia](http://nbviewer.ipython.org/github/svaksha/ira/blob/master/2015-07-fsmkcamp/00_index.ipynb) talk at FSMK-Camp was very well received and rated as "worth it / [higher standard](http://harikavreddy.blogspot.in/2015/07/i-always-wanted-my-holidays-to-be.html)" by the student attendees.

+Here is the full list of her [publications and technical talks](http://svaksha.com/pages/Publications) presented at conferences.
 The Jupyter notebooks and slide materials used in her talks and presentations (including conference proposals) have been released under the AGPL/CC licenses in the [IRA](http://svaksha.github.io/ira) repo on github.

 ----